jiaaoc/DataAugmentation/README.md

 ### Pre-processing the data

 We first pickle the data.
-See `generate_pickle.py` for examples.
+For example `python data/generate_pickle.py -d 20_ng`, which will generate a pickle file for the train data.
 For augmentation methods requiring external LMs, we first generate and cache those augmentations.
-See `back_translation.py` and `generate_pickle.py` for examples.
+For example `python data/back_translation.py --data_path=processed_data/20_ng` and `python data/mlm_pred.py --data_path=processed_data/20_ng` for examples.
+Note that the `data_path` directory must consist of a `train_unlabeled_data.pkl` file of pickle data for the training data.
 All other augmentations are done on the fly.

 ### Training models